elidom/CorticalThickness_ROI_Analysis_CIVET_BNA/README.md

 [7]: If comparing two groups, here you must input the code of the experimental group
 [8]: And control group's code

-Notice: You should execute these scripts from the same directory where the required files are located.
+Note: You should execute these scripts from the same directory where the required files are located.

-- E.D. marcoseliseo.da at gmail dot com
+marcoseliseo.da at gmail dot com